AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :guilabel:`Default color`

-    Color in the reference editor indicating lines on which there's a difference.
+    Color in the reference editor indicating lines on which there is a difference.

   * :guilabel:`Old color`